-- From the large and medium-sized suppliers, the HCC selected those who represented more than 3% of the purchases of at least one supermarket chain2. - From the smaller suppliers, those who met at least one of the following criteria were selected: a) they supplied their products to at least four (4) out of six (6) supermarket chains and b) their cumulative share, ie their total sales to each supermarket chain were at least 1%, as a criterion indicating their production capacity. - 15 Following the rapid developments in the supermarket sector through acquisitions between large groups, the HCC updated the research with more recent data from studies and questionnaires (October 2019 to February 2020) and reached conclusions, which form the subject matter of this Interim Report and the ensuing public consultation.
+- 14 During the third phase of data collection (May and June 2016) data was collected from a total of 182 suppliers, in order to further examine and evaluate the selected eleven (11) product categories. - 15 The supplier selection criteria are summarised below: - From the large and medium-sized suppliers, the HCC selected those who represented more than 3% of the purchases of at least one supermarket chain. - From the smaller suppliers, those who met at least one of the following criteria were selected: a) they supplied their products to at least four (4) out of six (6) supermarket chains and b) their cumulative share, ie their total sales to each supermarket chain were at least 1%, as a criterion indicating their production capacity. - 16 Following the rapid developments in the supermarket sector through acquisitions between large groups, the HCC updated the research with more recent data from studies and questionnaires (October 2019 to November 2020) and reached conclusions.

-2 Note that in recent years there have been some major market disruptions with respect to suppliers.
+&lt;sup>5 Note that in recent years there have been some major market disruptions with respect to suppliers.
 As a result, these shares may have changed, which subsequently impacts the interpretation of the data.
+Seeabove.